Today's Signal

 Democratic Party of Korea (DP)

-The market strongly favors Democratic Party of Korea (DP) at 95%, with a commanding lead over the field.
+The market strongly leans toward Democratic Party of Korea (DP) at 97%, though outcomes remain uncertain.

 0%